winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 title:  "Data, politics and democracy part 2: Twitter reactions to Facebooks ‘data leak’"
 date:   2018-04-12 23:22:45 +0100
 ---
 Using data collected whilst the Facebook/Cambridge Analytica story was first gaining momentum, this post looks at the responses made to it via Twitter.
-Experimenting word embedding’s and other computational methods, it aims to map key dimensions that highlight the contextual relationships between different sentiments across the dataset.
+Experimenting word embeddings and other computational methods, it aims to map key dimensions that highlight the contextual relationships between different sentiments across the dataset.

 {% assign static_path = "assets/imgs/data-politics-and-democracy-part-2" | absolute_url %}